Historical child abuse: Key investigations

-The national investigation into claims of historical child sexual abuse involving former Prime Minister Sir Edward Heath is to be led by Wiltshire Police.
+The national investigation into claims of historical child sexual abuse involving former Prime Minister Sir Edward Heath is being led by Wiltshire Police.

-Although several other forces are carrying out investigations linked to Sir Edward, Wiltshire Police will act as overseer to ensure a "consistent approach".
+More than a dozen forces are carrying out investigations linked to Sir Edward - Wiltshire Police will act as overseer to ensure a "consistent approach".

 Sir Edward lived in Salisbury, Wiltshire, for many years and died at his home there in 2005 aged 89.

 On 3 August 2015 the police watchdog, the Independent Police Complaints Commission, said it would look at whether officers at Wiltshire Police failed to pursue allegations made against the former prime minister.

 A retired detective has alleged that claims were made in the 1990s but not followed up.